neutrinojs/neutrino/docs/packages/web/README.md

 preset builds.
 You can modify Web preset settings from `.neutrinorc.js` by overriding with an options object.
 Use an array pair instead of a string to supply these options in `.neutrinorc.js`.

-The following shows how you can pass an options object to the Web preset and override its options, showing the defaults:
+The following shows how you can pass an options object to the Web preset and override its options:

 ```js
 module.exports = {